pinkhaze/e-commerce-back-end/README.md

       git clone git@github.com:pinkhaze/e-commerce-back-end
   ```

-  3. In your code editor of choice, navigate to the `e-commerce-back-end` repository
+  3. In your code editor of choice, navigate to the `e-commerce-back-end` directory

   4. Open a new terminal and type the following command to initialize a new Node project: